fastlib/INFOMQNM-Public/README.md

 ## Main guidelines
 - Study design should include
-    - >1 independent variable and
+    - more than 1 independent variable and
     - either >1 dependent variable or a within subject factor design (both is also fine)
 - Check whether assumptions underlying the selected statistical analysis are met.
 If not, provide a remedy or alternative analysis
 - Report on post-hoc analysis or supplementary analysis including an appropiate type of regression analysis or a well-justified alternative